mrtlott/lab-git-branching/README.md

 ```bash
 git push origin main
 ```
+### 9. Title Pull Request

 On GitHub, navigate to your forked repository and create a pull request to the original repository.
-Title your PR -> Merge branch-b into branch-a: Add both files.
+Title your PR "Merge branch-b into branch-a: Add both files."